< Back to Hunting

 Concealed weapon permit holders may carry a modern handgun, except in places where otherwise prohibited under federal, state or local law or where not allowed by the landowner.
 Concealed weapon permit holders are not allowed to use their concealed weapon for any hunting purpose.
 All concealed handgun permit holders must identify themselves to a wildlife officer when complying with an inspection pertaining to birds, fish, game or other wildlife resources.

-- Hunters in an area that is closed to firearms deer, elk and bear seasons (WMAs that have permit hunts when the permit hunt is not being conducted).
+- Hunters in an area closed to firearms deer, elk and bear seasons (WMAs that have permit hunts when the permit hunt is not being conducted).

 - Hunters pursuing migratory game birds.